12/1/2025

 Title II Funding Explained

 Part A of Title II grant funding provides billions of dollars to improve educator quality and support.
-This can range from professional development to supplemental resources to improve personalized instruction.
+This support can range from professional development to supplemental resources to improve personalized instruction.

 Unlock Literacy Success